 If you see just a white dot the size of a pin-prick, the pasta is almost al dente.

-The white dot signifies it’s time to strain the pasta.
+The white dot signifies it’s time to drain and strain the pasta in the sink.

 Taking the pasta out of the boiling water, just before it reaches al dente, allows you to cook the pasta in the sauce for a few minutes longer.
 That way it can absorb all those wonderful saucy flavors without overcooking.